FlowFuse/website/src/handbook/company/strategy.md

 will increase exponentially as the platform scales to teams of developers and larger deployment scenarios.

+### Drive adoption of Node-RED in manufacturing

+Node-RED itself is already being used today in many industries to connect OT and IT environments, due to the challenge of heterogeneous protocols and demands.
+This shift is part of a larger trend: teams of all types are realizing that breaking down silos has compounding effects on productivity.
+Especially in all kinds of manufacturing and industrial companies, the way of production is changing rapidly and therefore the need to further integrate IT and OT.

+We are positioned to become the Open-Source DevOps for Node-RED solution – a single application for all innovation and transformation to effectively close the gaps that exist between OT and IT.

 #### Build an inclusive, high-performance team

 As a new company that starts small but aspires to grow, we need to ensure that growth is well managed, sustainable and rewarding.